clarkehardy/TPCFillLevel/README.md

 - `y_position`: `float`, the vertical coordinate defining the lowest point on the object
 - `number`: `int`, the number of instances for objects that are repeated multiple times
 - `spacing`: `float`, the vertical spacing between the lowest point of one instance and the lowest point of the next (zero if they are all at the same level)
 - `profile`: `string`, which width profile to use for the object.
-Currently, `rectangular` and `circular` are supported, but other profiles can be added by defining a new functions in [FillLevel.py](https://github.com/clarkehardy/TPCFillLevel/blob/main/FillLevel.py)
+Currently, `rectangular` and `circular` are supported, but other profiles can be added by defining new functions in [FillLevel.py](https://github.com/clarkehardy/TPCFillLevel/blob/main/FillLevel.py)
 - `solid`: `bool`, whether the object is solid (`True`) or empty space (`False`)

 ## Usage